 Many moms find that one of the most memorable and enjoyable parts of their pregnancy is their baby shower.

-From enjoying nice food to playing games, choosing the diaper raffle winner and receiving cute baby gifts, a baby shower should be a fantastic celebration of your impending new arrival.
+From enjoying nice food to playing games, choosing the diaper raffle winner and receiving cute baby gifts, I remember my baby shower being a fantastic celebration of my impending new arrival!

 But let’s be honest, there’s nothing worse than having someone at your party who you don’t really want there.

 Table of Contents